Clearsky-Vision/clearsky_api_tools/README.md

 ## Getting Started

-This repository contains a python API wrapper for the ClearSky Vision API, as well as an example implementation for interacting with the API using the wrapper.
+This repository contains a python API wrapper for the [ClearSky Vision API](https://api.clearsky.vision/), as well as an example implementation for interacting with the API using the wrapper.
 Check out the wrapper [api_service.py](./api_service.py).
-It is assumed that a valid API key is available, if you do not have one check out [how to get a trial API key](#api-credentials)
+It is assumed that a valid API key is available, if you do not have one check out [how to get a trial API key](#api-credentials).

+We also recommend checking out our documentation on [handling api errors](https://clearsky.vision/docs/api-error-codes/) and [api request limits](https://clearsky.vision/docs/api-request-limits/)

 For further details or support, contact **info@clearsky.vision**.